 - Refreshing evergreen content by writing a new lead paragraph that reflects current news.

-- Creating your own news from a survey, research or study.
+- Create your own news from a survey, research, or study.

 Here’s a blog on how to maximize the news value of your content.
 Make sure all your paid and earned media point to owned media assets, as you see in the diagram below.

 Your goal is for people to subscribe to your content and give you ongoing permission to educate them with relevant, resonant content that helps them succeed.

 Make content easy to find in places where your audience already goes.
 Don’t try to teach people to meet you in a place they’ve never gone before.

 Are you promoting content, or only distributing it?

 Distribution – sharing content with recipients – is a necessary first step, but by itself, it can’t get your content very far.
 When marketers research, create, write and post new content, we often become weary of it before any buyers see it.

 “One of the biggest problems is people don’t promote content long enough,” Heidi Cohen says.

 That’s why, in addition to distributing content, you need to promote content.
 Don’t just publish the content and let it languish – reducing your chances to reach your audience.

 Make sure you build into your editorial calendar specific promotions, especially for your best-performing content.